sgmurphy/wordpress-plugins/woocommerce-stock-manager/readme.txt

 4. Product stock as on date

 == Changelog ==

+= 3.1.0 (18.07.2024) =
+* New: WordPress 6.6 compatible
+* New: WooCommerce 9.1.2 compatible
+* Fix: Stock Manager page loading blank screen on WordPress 6.6+
+* Fix: Creation of dynamic property Stock_Manager_Admin::$page and Stock_Manager_Admin::$product_id are deprecated in PHP v8.0.0+
+* Fix: Export functionality not exporting all products in Import/Export page
+* Update: POT file

 = 3.0.0 (01.08.2023) =
 * New: Declare Stock Manager for WooCommerce compatible with High-Performance Order Storage (HPOS)